HiAS7/The-Sauce-Book-Online/_classes/Cleric.md

 touch one nonmagical object that is a suit of armor or a simple or martial weapon.
-Until the end of your next long rest or until you die, the object becomes a magicitem, granting a +1 bonus to AC if it’s armor or a +1 bonus to attack and damage rolls if it’s a weapon.\
+Until the end of your next long rest or until you die, the object becomes a magicitem, granting a +1 bonus to AC if it’s armor or a +1 bonus to attack and damage rolls if it’s a weapon.<br/>
 Once you use this feature, you can’t use it again until you finish a long rest.
 ##### CHANNEL DIVINITY: ARTISAN‘S BLESSING
-Starting at 2nd level, you can use your Channel Divinity to create simple items.\
+Starting at 2nd level, you can use your Channel Divinity to create simple items.<br/>
 You conduct an hour—long ritual that crafts a nonmagi— cal item that must include some metal: a simple or martial weapon, a suit of armor, ten pieces of ammunition, a set of tools, or another metal Object.
-The creation is completed at the end of the hour, coalescing in an unoccupied space of your choice on a surface within 5 feet of you.\
+The creation is completed at the end of the hour, coalescing in an unoccupied space of your choice on a surface within 5 feet of you.<br/>
 The thing you create can be something that is worth no more than 100 gp.
 As part of this ritual, you must lay out metal, which can include coins, with a value equal to the creation.
-The metal irretrievably coalesces and transforms into the creation at the ritual’s end, magically forming even nonmetal parts of the creation.\
+The metal irretrievably coalesces and transforms into the creation at the ritual’s end, magically forming even nonmetal parts of the creation.<br/>
 The ritual can create a duplicate of a nonmagical item that contains metal, such as a key, if you possess the original during the ritual.